kcskw/PayaGateway/PayaGateway/Paya-Exchange-Virtual-Desktop/XML Message Formats and Field Definitions.md

 ```

 ### Split Payment Processing
-The Sage Exchange application supports splitting a single payment across multiple merchant accounts.
+The Paya Exchange application supports splitting a single payment across multiple merchant accounts.
 The total amount of the payment is the combine Amount of all the payments in the array.
 The first account in the payments array is considered the primary merchant account.
 The request can combine both UI and Non-UI payments.
 If any payment contains a UI transaction type then the Split Payment UI will be shown.

 #### XML Split Payment Request with User Interface
 ```XML